Measure Overview

 Justification for Proposed Change

 When steam condensate is dropped to a pressure lower than its saturation (boiling-point) pressure, a fraction of it vaporizes, or flashes, into what is known as “flash steam.”
 Most sites vent flash steam to the atmosphere, resulting in significant fuel, water, and chemical losses.
-Many steam system design options are available to recover and repurpose flash steam for useful heating to serve low-pressure loads instead of using high-pressure live boiler steam for the same purpose.
-Flash vessels capture flash steam and allow it to be piped to various applications, and TVR and MVR can boost the flash steam pressure if needed.
-Alternatively, a pressurized condensate return system can minimize flashing of condensate as it is returned to the deaerator.
+Many steam system design options are available to recover and repurpose flash steam for useful heating to serve low-pressure loads, such as the deaerator, instead of using high-pressure live boiler steam for the same purpose.
+Flash vessels capture flash steam and allow it to be piped to various applications.

 Flash steam recovery has been listed in Department of Energy (DOE) literature as a best practice since at least the early 2000s, and the DOE has five steam tip-sheets for different flash steam recovery methods.
 This proposed code change originated from discussions with California-based consulting engineers from strategic energy management programs and the DOE Industrial Assessment Center program.